Carnwath: Education

 There is a nursery school in the village which is part of the Biggar Learning Community, that includes the Biggar High School.
 A new primary school was built and opened in 2015.

 Culture and community

+Red Hose 5 Mile Race

-Carnwath also hosts the oldest foot race in Scotland, possibly Europe, the Red Hose Race, dating back to 13 March 1508.
+Carnwath hosts the Red Hose 5 Mile Race, the oldest customary foot race in Scotland, and possibly the world.
+It dates back to 13 March 1508.
 It has seen many changes over almost 500 years, but the running of The Red Hose is still a strong tradition in Carnwath.
-Hose being the Scots word for stockings or long socks.
+'Hose' refers to stockings or long socks.
 Each year a foot race is run at Carnwath and the local Laird must provide a pair of red stockings as the prize.

+Amenities

 The "Sir John Mann" park is a public park and open space in the village (formerly Medwyn Park).

 There is a playing field (King George's Field) with a sports pavilion in the village.
 The site was built in 1935 and is Category B listed.
 The site was formerly used by Carnwath Bowls Club.